 For the past couple of years, music design has become a vital component for luxury brands that wish to be distinctive, engage with their guests, create a desirable environment and uphold their luxury status.

-Just like the revenue management definition: ‘Selling the right product, to the right customer, right price, right channel, right time’ became the holy grail for an establishment’s success; so choosing the right music to be played at the right time, can also prove to boost profits and build your brand identity.
+Just like the revenue management definition: ‘Selling the right product, to the right customer, the right price, right channel, right time’ became the holy grail for an establishment’s success; so choosing the right music to be played at the right time, can also prove to boost profits and build your brand identity.

 Music and the guest experience

 In hospitality, playing the right type of music can increase your sales revenue.
 Reflect back to the last time you were sat in a bar with a large group of friends.
-Think about the ambiance, the music, the warmth and energy exuding from the various intertwined sounds.
+Think about the ambiance, the music, the warmth, and energy exuding from the various intertwined sounds.
 Something which can’t be replicated, right?
 Now envision sitting in the same bar with no background music.
-It would be a vastly different experience, perhaps less inviting for you to extend your time there with another cocktail or two?
+It would be a vastly different experience, perhaps less inviting for you to extend your time there with another cocktail or two.
 Gone is the opportunity to maximize sales with guests already in your establishment there and then!

 In a landmark study from 1982, the academic Ronald E. Milliman proved how playing slower music reduced the speed at which customers moved through a store.
-But the most interesting take away?
+But the most interesting takeaway?
 He also noted that this change in customer behavior led to a 38% sales increase.

-Stephane Malca is CEO and Founder of Music Brand Communication (MBC), the company I now work for.
+Stephane Malca is the CEO and Founder of Music Brand Communication (MBC), the company I now work for.
 He says, “Music is such a simple and beautiful way to improve the guest experience if done with care and sensitivity.
 Perfectly curated playlists allow your brand to connect and engage directly with guests on a far deeper & emotional level. it is an essential element of branding today and must be given the attention and thought it deserves.”

 A positive guest experience also equals a returning (loyal) guest.
-Music can create memories which are connected to a particular setting and often linked to specific emotions.
-The right soundtrack can speak the language of your customer base; resonating with their values, tastes and aspirations.
+Music can create memories that are connected to a particular setting and often linked to specific emotions.
+The right soundtrack can speak the language of your customer base; resonating with their values, tastes, and aspirations.
 It can increase a person’s sense of belonging to a brand, plus their likelihood of returning.
 Hence, guests that have had a positive experience in a venue are more likely to come back, whereas guests that have a negative experience tend to never come back and could even leave negative feedback.

 My colleague Emily Chard is MBC’s Head of Library and Music Services.
 She notes, “It’s absurd that so many establishments seem to forget that as humans we have five senses and that, for a great guest experience, there needs to be harmony between all of them.
 Whether it’s clashing décor, an uncomfortable ambient temperature, a funny smell, or incongruous music, just one element out of order can completely ruin the experience.”